Basic Needs Grant - Food, Clothing, and Shelter

 Funding uses: Education / Outreach, Project / Program

 Location of project: Camden County, New Jersey, Counties in Pennsylvania: Bucks County, Chester County, Delaware County, Montgomery County, Philadelphia County Show all

-Location of residency: Camden County, New Jersey, Counties in Pennsylvania: Bucks County, Chester County, Delaware County, Montgomery County, Philadelphia County Show allView website Save Need help writing this grant?
+Location of residency: Camden County, New Jersey, Counties in Pennsylvania: Bucks County, Chester County, Delaware County, Montgomery County, Philadelphia County Show allView website Save

 The W. W. Smith Charitable Trust is a private foundation established by William Wikoff Smith.
 The Trust is specifically focused on areas involving basic needs for food, clothing and shelter; supplementing higher education scholarship programs; supporting maritime education/maritime heritage preservation; and basic medical research primarily in Heart Disease, Cancer and AIDS.

 Meeting the challenges of the young and elderly through the direct provision of food, clothing and shelter is the priority of this program.
 It makes available basic necessities that are required to sustain life.

 For more than thirty years, the Trust has funded projects and programs of non-profit organizations from Bucks, Chester, Delaware, Montgomery and Philadelphia counties as well as the City of Camden, New Jersey.

 The Trust assists organizations that deliver solid approaches to solving problems.
 In practical terms though, the depth and extent of the needs continue to be too large for the Charitable Trust to fund on its own.
 Consequently, the Trustees look to become partners with particular organizations that present opportunities to better serve certain projects.

 The Trustees continue to concentrate Trust resources where the most need can be discerned and where government or private assistance has not been available.
 They look for evidence of innovative and smart approaches that address community problems.